levkovigor/freertos-template2/README.md

 ```sh
 make debug WINDOWS=1
 ```
-Currently, there are two binary folders: One for the development binaries and one for the mission binaries.
-For the dependency and object folders, four different combinations are possible (two for the different comm interfaces and two for the binary types).
-Thus, if a different binary is needed, e.g. when switching from devel build to mission build, and all object files are already available, it is sufficient to clean the binaries with the cleanbin target and then rebuild the target build.
-Make will recognize that the object files are already available and link the new requires binary.

 The provided TMTC has separate [instructions](https://git.ksat-stuttgart.de/source/tmtc) It is possible to chose between serial communication via RS232 and Ethernet communication with UDP datagrams.
 For the serial communication, a USB to female RS232 cable can be used (or UART jumper wires..).

-Instructions to set up Eclipse for these build targets are provided in the AT91 Getting Started chapter.

 ## Setting up prerequisites